OPEN ACCESS STATEMENT

 The Creative Commons copyright licenses and tools forge a balance inside the traditional "all rights reserved" setting that copyright law creates.
 These tools give everyone from individual creators to large companies and institutions a simple, standardized way to grant copyright permissions to their creative work.

-Journal of Lex Philosophy (JLP) publishes fully open-access journals, which means that all articles are available on the internet to all users immediately upon publication.
+Journal of Lex Generalis (JLG) publishes fully open access journals, which means that all articles are available on the internet to all users immediately upon publication.
 Non-commercial use and distribution in any medium is permitted, provided the author and the journal are properly credited.

 Benefits of open access for author, include: